What Is the Commit Layer?

 A Concrete Commit Layer Example

-Is this actor authorized to file this specific motion, in this matter, under this authority, right now?
+Is this actor authorized to submit this filing, in this matter, under this authority, before it leaves the firm?

 Why The Commit Layer Matters Now